copperdogma/next-authjs-psql-base-template/scratchpad.md

 ### Layout Components:

-- [ ] **Task:** Remove potentially redundant layout components: `components/layouts/ApplicationHeader.tsx` and `components/layouts/ApplicationFooter.tsx`.
+- [x] **Task:** Remove potentially redundant layout components: `components/layouts/ApplicationHeader.tsx` and `components/layouts/ApplicationFooter.tsx`.
   - **Observation:** The root layout (`app/layout.tsx`) uses `components/layouts/Header.tsx` and `components/layouts/Footer.tsx`.
 The `ApplicationHeader` and `ApplicationFooter` components might be unused or remnants of an older structure.
   - **Reasoning:** Eliminating unused or redundant components simplifies the codebase, reduces potential confusion for new users/AI, and makes the project structure cleaner.
   - **Implementation Steps:**
-    1. Verify if `components/layouts/ApplicationHeader.tsx` and `components/layouts/ApplicationFooter.tsx` are imported or used anywhere in the application.
+    1. Verified if `components/layouts/ApplicationHeader.tsx` and `components/layouts/ApplicationFooter.tsx` are imported or used anywhere in the application.
+(Done - found no usages)
-    2. If they are not used, delete these two files.
+    2. Deleted these two files.
+(Done)
-    3. If they are used but their functionality is duplicated by `Header.tsx` and `Footer.tsx`, refactor the code to use the canonical components and then delete `ApplicationHeader.tsx` and `ApplicationFooter.tsx`.

 ### Database Service Functions: